remix-run/history/README.md

 // Push a new entry onto the history stack. history.push('/home')

-// Replace the current entry on the history stack. history.replace('/profile')
+// Push a new entry onto the history stack with a query string

-// Push a new entry with state onto the history stack.
-State may
+// and some state.
+Location state does not appear in the URL. history.push('/home?the=query', { some: 'state' })

-// be any arbitrary data tied to a particular location.
-Unlike the
+// If you prefer, use a single location-like object to specify both
-// query string, location state does not appear in the URL. history.push({
+// the URL and state.
+This is equivalent to the example above. history.push({
-  pathname: '/about',
+  pathname: '/home',
   search: '?the=query',
   state: { some: 'state' }
 })